 Alexander III who had fought Emperor Frederick I to preserve the independence of the Church.
 Alexander had become a most unsuitable

-name after Alexander VI Borgia.
-Nevertheless when in Piazza S. Pietro one sees the name of Alexander VII repeated so many times and the six (remaining) coats of arms, no doubt the idea that Alexander the Great was the reference for Fabio
+name after Pope Alexander VI Borgia.
+Nevertheless when in Piazza S. Pietro one sees the name of Alexander VII repeated so many times and the six (remaining) coats of arms, the idea that Alexander the Great was the reference for Fabio

 Chigi when he named himself Alexander, comes to mind.

-Alexander VII was a man very interested in the arts and he personally reviewed with Bernini the possible solutions for the square which was to complete St Peter's.
+Alexander VII was a man very interested in the arts and he personally reviewed with Bernini the possible solutions for the completion of Piazza S. Pietro.

-Queen Christina of Sweden embraced the Catholic faith and this event led to the belief that other kings or queens might follow her example.
+Queen Christina of Sweden embraced the Catholic faith and this event led to the belief that other Protestant kings or queens might follow her example.
 For her arrival in Rome in 1655 Alexander VII had Bernini to decorate the city side of Porta del Popolo.
-"Felici Faustoque Evento" (to the happy and propitious event) one can read in memory of her entrance, but besides Queen Christina the six mountains honour Alexander VII.
+"Felici Faustoque Evento" (to the happy and propitious event) one can read in memory of her entrance, but besides Queen Christina the six mountains and the star celebrate the Pope.

 Examples where both themes of the coat of arms are used can be found in decoration of balustrades in churches.
-Santa Maria dell'Assunzione in Ariccia, a little town near Albano where the Chigi had a large palace (and almost everything was theirs), is one of Bernini's greatest accomplishments.
-The church of S. Caterina a Magnanapoli is located in the centre of Rome.
+S. Maria dell'Assunzione in Ariccia, a little town near Albano where the Chigi had a large palace (and almost everything was theirs), is one of Bernini's greatest accomplishments.

 There are more Egyptian obelisks in Rome than in the rest of the world!
 Most of them are topped by mountains and a star, but